-Hi, and welcome to PhotoLord.com a daily photography contest.
+Hi, and welcome to PhotoLord.com.
 My name is Matthew George.
 I have had a life long love of photography since I was twelve years old.
 My father built me a black and white darkroom in the basement of our house when I was in high school.
 From that I was able to experiment and hone my photography skills.
 I use traditional film and digital Nikons.
 Two unique pieces of camera equipment I have used to photograph is an Apple iPhone and Polaroid SX-70 camera.
 Most of my photography consists of photojournalism and nature genres.

 Schooling and Work

 I have an Associates degree of Applied Science in Photography from Antonelli Institute of Art & Photography, as well as a BA and MA in Business from American InterContinental University.
 I hold a single subject Visual Arts teaching credential from National University to teach in high school as well as a multiple subject teaching credential to teach elementary school.
 Here are some of the content standards for teaching Visual Arts in California.
 I currently am employed by JUSD as a photography and art teacher at Rubidoux High School.

 I am married to the most beautiful woman, have a wonderful son and precious daughter, and blessed to enjoy lots of quality time with my family.